natebarksdale/natebarksdale.github.io/output/2018-08-07-worship-a-jewish-philosophical-investigation.md

 coordinates: [31.0461, 34.8516]
 ---

-For the John Templeton Foundation, I wrote about the surprisingly sparse philosophical exploration of Jewish worship.
+For the John Templeton Foundation, I wrote about Jewish philosophy.

 > When philosophers Aaron Segal and Sam Lebens set out to compile a comprehensive list of philosophical treatments of religious worship, they were surprised at just how little they found.
 “If you compile a bibliography on nearly any other concept in the philosophy of religion, it’ll have hundreds or thousands of entries,” Segal says.
 Their bibliography on the philosophy of worship turned up a mere 13 entries.
 “You just have a dearth of material, but it’s not for want of interesting questions.
 It’s just something that seems to be crying out for philosophical investigation.”
 >